tgdh/tgdh-starterkit/readme.md

 # TGDH starter kit for Umbraco
 > Requires Umbraco 7.7.5+

-This is a starter kit for umbraco which aims to provide common functionality that most sites require.
+This is a starter kit for [Umbraco](https://umbraco.com/) which aims to provide common functionality that most sites require.

 ## Login details
 - admin